bramtayl/Justly/README.md

 - "Beats": When the chord starts, each note in the chord will play for its number of beats.
 - "Velocity ratio": Multiplies the note velocity by this ratio.
 Changing the velocity ratio of a note does not change the current velocity.
+- "Words": text associated with the pitched note.

 Pitched notes have the following additional fields.

 - "Instrument": The instrument of the pitched note.
 If empty, Justly will use the default instrument for the chord (see above).
-- "Words": text associated with the pitched note.
+- "Interval": A note's pitch is its interval times the current key.
+Changing the interval of a pitched note does not change the current velocity.

 On the other hand, unpitched notes have the following additional fields.